 What will we cover?

-This course prepares you to study a GCSE maths course.
-We will cover some of the topics/skills of the GCSE accreditation but in less detail and at a slightly lower level.
+We will cover some of the topics/skills of the GCSE accreditation but in less detail and at a lower level.
 Which of these we focus on most will depend on the learning needs of students in the group.
-Some of those are listed below
+Some of those topic areas are listed below

 What will I achieve?